Kelvinyu1117/algo-training-cpp/README.md

-# acm-training-cpp
+# algo-training-cpp
-This repository contains the notes and code of the practice problems of ACM-ICPC training.
+This repository contains solutions the practice problem of competitive programming training